kzm6/ML4Health/readme.md

 This project is about using NLP for finding semantic patterns in mental health conditions.

 To run the project -
 Go through FINAL.ipynb - it contains the entire structure of the project.
+The project has the following checkpoints - initial cleaning, tfidf, NMF, Sentiment, POS Tag, combine into an embedding, run an SVM.
-Go through bert_create_embeddings - it contains how the MentalBERT model is used to create embeddings.
+Then, go through bert_create_embeddings - it contains how the MentalBERT model is used to create embeddings.
+These embeddings are then used to train and run the same SVM as discussed earlier.
+Output classification tables are provided as csv files, since running the entire script will take roughly 2-3 hours at least, locally.

 Any raw input data cannot be found here in the repo.
 Only output and checkpoints are present here.